It can be challenging to stay productive within a remote work culture.

 This includes setting ground rules with family members, roommates, and pets.
 Either communicate expectations or create boundaries in your environment.
 Let them know when you're busy, when you're available to chat, and a protocol for emergency situations.
 For instance, you could put up a sign that says "Do Not Disturb" when you're in a virtual meeting.
 But they can barge in if the house is on fire.

 You might also want to consider working in a separate room.
-This way, everyone knows that when you're in that space, you're working.
+This way, everyone knows when you're in that space, you're working.
 If it's impossible to work at home, consider co-working spaces or coffee shops.

 3. Set a Schedule—and Stick to It